DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "I'm the one who is going to worry about Kai's arm.
 Kai, is it ok?"

 "Muu.
-There is anyway nothing to do, might as well not to mind a small talk."
+Anyway there is nothing to do, might as well not mind some small talk."

-Reiren was having a seat on the right side.
+Reiren was sitting to the right of Kai.
 While Rinne was on the left.

-Being caught from both sides, Kai leaned on the back of his seat.
+Being surrounded on both sides, Kai leaned on the back of his seat.

 _TL Note:_ `座席のシート` Ehm...
 Honestly sometimes I think I don't know japanese